MiniGameWorlds/MiniGameWorld/resources/devWiki/log.md

 # TODO
 - Add `party` icon to Menu
 - Update checker
+- Move all project to `MiniGameWorlds` github organization
 - Manage `MiniGamePlayerStateManager` in `MiniGamePlayerData`
 - Notify player count when join a minigmae (with minimum count for start)
 - Add written java doc class list to wiki